All posts

 Comparing LLM Safety Benchmarks: AdvBench, HarmBench, JailbreakBench

 AdvBench, HarmBench, and JailbreakBench are not interchangeable, and treating them as one undermines every comparison built on top.
-Here's what each measures and when to use which.

 -